 General Information for Property Owners Regarding Local (Plat/Neighborhood) Paving Projects

-The 21 townships of Kent County cost-share with KCRC to fund local road improvements.
-KCRC and the given township each pay 50% of the cost of paved local road improvements, including reconstruction, resurfacing and pavement preservation.
+The 21 townships of Kent County cost-share with KCRC to fund local road improvements, including reconstruction, resurfacing and pavement preservation.
 Therefore, local road improvement strategies are tailored to meet the available resources and specific needs of each township.

 The following is basic information relating to pavement projects along local roads or within neighborhoods.